Factor1783/hello-world/README.md

 # hello-world
 Practice repository
-Practing with Github, learning stuff.
+Practicing with Github, learning stuff.
 I want to get out of IT support so I am learning cloud stuff.

+Want to pull my code from my laptop to GitHub, that will be the next thing to learn.